The Master of Engineering Leadership in Naval Architecture and Marine Engineering (MEL in NAME) is a degree within the Faculty of Applied Science.

 Applicants who do not meet the academic requirements stated above, but who have had other significant formal training, relevant professional experience, and/or otherwise possess demonstrable knowledge or expertise that would prepare them adequately for successful study in the graduate program, may be granted admission on the recommendation of the Program Director and the approval of the Dean of Applied Science.
 Lists of the required application documents are available on the program website (apscpp.ubc.ca/).
 The Professional Masters office is responsible for collection and assessment of application documents.

-Degree completion requires completion of 31 credits.
-This includes 22 credits of Pillar courses and 9 credits of Platform courses, including 1.5 credits of approved electives from the Faculty of Commerce and Business Administration.
+Degree completion requires completion of 30 credits.
+This includes 18 credits of Pillar courses and 12 credits of Platform courses, including 1.5 credits of approved electives from the Faculty of Commerce and Business Administration.
 Platform refers to foundational coursework focused on the professional skills required for an experienced graduate to be an effective professional leader.
 These courses are common across many of the Applied Science Professional Master’s programs.
 The Pillar contains the relevant technical material and is equivalent to a specialization.
-Each student's coursework must be approved by the NAME graduate program office.
+Each student's coursework must be approved by the MEL in NAME graduate program office.
 A complete list of the courses required for successful completion are available on the program website (apscpp.ubc.ca/program/naval-architecture-marine-engineering/).

-Students in the MEL in NAME may choose to augment their program with a Co-operative Education Placement or an entrepreneurial experience.
-Participation in either of these options will not contribute to the degree requirements.
+Students in the MEL in NAME may choose to augment their program with a Co-operative Education Placement, entrepreneurial experience or industry project.
+Participation in any of these options will not contribute to the degree requirements.
 Students should be advised that choosing to participate in a co-op term may extend the duration of the program.

 Financial assistance based on academic merit and financial need may be available.